Ontario Immigrant Nominee Program (OINP)

 • The applicant must have the intention to live in Ontario;

-• The applicant must submit their application to the OINP within two years of the date on their degree;
+• The applicant must submit their application to the OINP within two years of the date on their degree, diploma or certificate.

 The employer needs to meet the following criteria: